Imagine rooming with a snake.

 In some cases, snakes may make their way into human houses for shelter.

+Knowing what a snake nest looks like is not always easy, since they use just about anything for a den.
 Their main goal is to find somewhere safe and warm where they won’t be disturbed by snow, wind, rain, and cold.

 While the snake doesn’t mean any harm by coming into your house, it can be an unpleasant surprise to find that a reptile has become your roommate.